 BIO 506 Human Environments and Natural Systems (3 hours).
-Emphasis placed on fundamental problems that confront man from day to day.
-Topics among others for discussion are ecology, population, energy, food, and transportation and land pollution.
+Emphasis placed on fundamental problems that confront man from day

 BIOL 506 Human Environments and Natural Systems Lab (1 hour).
 Selected laboratory exercises, visiting lectures and field trips are designed to provide a broad view of applications and concepts in environmental science.
 BIO 507 Biology for Elementary Teachers.
 (3 hours) Prerequisites: None.
 The application of biological procedures and techniques at the elementary school level with emphasis on selected topics in biology.

 BIOL 507 Biology for Elementary Teachers Laboratory.
 (1 hour) Prerequisite: BIO 101.
-Laboratory designed to expand and illustrate subject-matter areas stressed in BIO 507.
+Laboratory designed to expand and illustrate subjectmatter areas stressed in BIO 507.